Sharon Newsom, graphic designer and founder of The Qurious Effect

 I start by listening — to what you’re trying to say, what matters to you, and what you want your work to hold.

-I don’t just make things look good — I help women entrepreneurs move from overwhelm to clarity by acting as a creative interpreter
+I don’t just make things look good — I help ensure your brand evolves visually as thoughtfully as your work has.

-I listen deeply, ask thoughtful questions, and translate what you mean into design that finally matches the vision you’ve been carrying.
+I listen deeply, ask thoughtful questions, and translate what you mean into a brand that finally matches the vision you’ve been carrying.

 • Interpretive, not prescriptive